oak tree image

 How does radio meter reading technology work?

 A small device is attached to your water meter.
-It automatically reads your water reading and transmits this data to a computer-equiped vehicle, which is driven down your street.
+It automatically reads your water reading and transmits this data to a computer-equipped vehicle, which is driven down your street.

 Do I have to have it installed?